header_faq.gif (20286 bytes)

 The cars mentioned above are the only cars that belonged to Max.
 Yes, I know that there are episodes where he drove other cars, like the wedding episode, but they were not his car and are not going to be listed here.
 Some people have correctly noted that for a few episodes in the fourth season Max drove a Ford Mustang convertible, but that car was clearly designated as The Chief's car.

 More Tiger information: According to Dick Sanders of the Pacific Tiger Club, "a look-a-like Sunbeam Alpine (rebadged with Tiger script on the side) of the same vintage ('65 or '66) was used in almost all of the shows where a Sunbeam appeared.
 There wasn't room to mount a machine gun (or much of anything else) under the hood of the V8-powered Tiger, so they used the Alpine which has a smaller 4-cylinder motor."
-Get Smart fan & DVD Producer Sue Kesler has a look-alike Sunbeam Alpine that she has beautifully restored to look exactly like Max's car, including the machine gun in the hood.
-Check out her website and see how beautiful it looks, especially with Don sitting in it.

 Special credit must go to Charles Goin, President of the Mid-Atlantic Opel Association, who identified the cars used for me, since I can barely tell a Honda from a Ford.
 Thanks to Dick, Sue and Charles for giving me such excellent information on the cars.